 This class is intended for all who facilitate or want to facilitate TLA, whether it takes the form of writing, storytelling, spoken word, drama, debate, public speaking, organizational storytelling, or other areas.
 While focusing on workshop facilitation, this class will also help students better facilitate TLA in other settings, including classrooms, coaching sessions, meetings, and more.
 Because learning to facilitate well is a lifelong art, this class is aimed toward all who seek to deepen their facilitation practice, whether they are a beginner or seasoned facilitator.
 The class meets students wherever they are.

-This class encompasses weekly discussions (with a guiding question each week), creative writing prompts, readings, podcasts and videos, ample resources, and live video-conferences with people who can bring to the table vast experience with a wide spectrum of communities.
-The weekly video-conferences (which can be done easily on computers or phones), which will be held for four Sundays at 8 p.m.
+This class encompasses weekly discussions (with a guiding question each week), creative writing prompts, readings, podcasts and videos, and ample resources.
+There will also be four live video-conferences with people who can bring to the table vast experience with a wide spectrum of communities.
+Zoom video-conference sessions (which can be done easily on computers or phones), which will be held for 90 minutes for four Sundays -- the first two and last week Sundays of the class -- at 8 p.m.
 EST/ 7 p.m.
 CST/ 6 p.m.
 MST/ 5 p.m.
-PST -- 6/20, 6/27, 7/11 and 7/18 -- also allows time for students to discuss and practice aspects of facilitation.
+PST -- 6/28, 7/5, 7/26, and 8/2 -- also allows time for students to discuss and practice aspects of facilitation.

-Caryn Mirriam-Goldberg Ph.D., the 2009-13 Kansas Poet Laureate, is the founder of Transformative Language Arts and the author of 23 books, including Miriam's Well, a novel; Everyday Magic, memoir, and Following the Curve, poetry.
+Caryn Mirriam-Goldberg Ph.D., the 2009-13 Kansas Poet Laureate, is the founder of Transformative Language Arts and the author of 23 books, including Miriam's Well, a novel; Everyday Magic, memoir, and the forthcoming How Time Moves: New and Selected Poems.
 Her previous work includes Needle in the Bone, a non-fiction book on the Holocaust and six poetry collections, including the award-winning Chasing Weather.
 Mirriam-Goldberg has facilitated community writing workshops widely since 1992 with diverse populations throughout the Midwest, the U.S., and in Mexico, including people living with serious illness, intergenerational communities, women living in public housing, teens and young adults, and humans at large in big-life transitions.
 She offers one-on-one coaching on writing and right livelihood.
 She co-leads Brave Voice writing and singing retreats with Kelley Hunt and the Your Right Livelihood training with Laura Packer.
 You can find her on Facebook, Twitter, Instagram, and Linkedin.
 Her Patreon campaign to create transformative writing, workshops, and podcasts and offering patrons weekly inspirations is here.

 Joy Roulier Sawyer is the author of two poetry collections, Tongues of Men and Angels and Lifeguards as well as several nonfiction books.
 Her poetry, essays, and fiction have been widely published.
 Joy holds an MA from New York University in Creative Writing and a master's degree in counseling.
 Her extensive training and experience as a licensed professional counselor and in poetry/journal therapy gives her special expertise in facilitating expressive writing workshops.
 Joy was selected by poetry therapy pioneers to revise and update Arleen McCarty Hynes’ groundbreaking textbook, Biblio/Poetry Therapy: The Interactive Process.
 For over a decade, she’s taught at Denver’s Lighthouse Writers Workshop, the largest literary center in the West.
 Along with her other creative writing and poetry classes, Joy helps facilitate Lighthouses's Denver Public Library, Arvada Library, and Edgewater Library’s Hard Times workshops, designed for those experiencing homelessness or poverty, as well as the Writing to Be Free program, an outreach for women transitioning out of incarceration.
 She has also taught at the University of Denver and in the TLA MA program at Goddard College.
 Find her on Twitter and Instagram.